snss231/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :bulb: **Tip:**
-If you have many tasks, properly using `findt` will help you to keep organized!
+If you have many tasks, using `findt` will help you to keep organized!

 </div>